2024 Vice Presidential Debate

 - - -

-9:00 PM: Opening what seems likely to be the last debate of this election, CBS News anchors Norah O’Donnell and Margaret Brennan welcome candidates Ohio Senator J. D. Vance and Minnesota Governor Tim Walz and review the rules the campaigns agreed to.
+9:00 PM: Opening what seems likely to be the last debate of this election, CBS News anchors Norah O’Donnell and Margaret Brennan welcome candidates Ohio Senator JD Vance and Minnesota Governor Tim Walz and review the rules the campaigns agreed to.
 Brennan reminds the candidates that they will be fact-checking each other as the press must fill the vital civic role of solemnly nodding.

 9:01 PM: For the opening question in the United States vice presidential debate where the candidates, moderators, and primary audience are Americans, Brennan addresses Walz, asking if he would support a preemptive strike by Israel on Iran.
 Walz responds by coughing in an “aw shucks” sort of way, stating that everyone who has known and advised Donald Trump has said he’s unfit and only steady, trusted leaders should be able to enable and encourage murder.
 Brennan poses the same question to Senator Vance, who licks his lips and reminds everyone that he wrote a book about what a regular guy he is.

 9:25 PM: On immigration, Brennan asks the candidates about their plans for the border.
 Vance avoids her question about whether or not the Trump administration will pursue family separation.
 “First of all, this already happens,” he says, “and I can actually speak without breathing for sixty seconds without any problem.
 I used to do this in my Ivy League classes, and if you simply never hesitate or pause and keep a steady cadence, people think what you’re saying is smart, as long as you’re a man and you’re white, and this is what will happen when Donald Trump is president again.”
 Walz responds, “This is what happens when you don’t want to solve the problem.
 You demonize it.
 I was surprised by Vance on this, admitting how he’ll create stories just to villainize people.
 I believe Senator Vance wants to solve this, but he’s making choices.
-Do you think they’re good choices, J. D.?
+Do you think they’re good choices, JD?
 Let’s talk through what some good choices you could make.
 Do you have any ideas of what some good choices would be?”
 Vance scowls for one moment before staring directly at the camera, the way a possessed snake would stare, searching for something dark.
 Possibly Peter Thiel’s teat.
 Jarringly, Vance’s odd snake face speaks, “First of all, Governor Walz brought up Springfield, and the problem there is that there are illegal aliens terrorizing people.”
 Brennan thanks them both and adds that Haitian immigrants in Springfield have legal status, at which Vance’s tiny pinpoint eyes bug out of his head as he demands, “MOMMMM!!!
 THEY SAID THEY WEREN’T GONNA FACT CHECK!
 NOW I GET TO DO DOUBLE LIES!”
-O’Donnell calmly responds that there are many topics and they need to move on, to which Vance yells, “NO FAIR, NO FAIR, NO FAIR,” and then holds his breath while banging a copy of Atlas Shrugged on his pedestal.
+O’Donnell calmly responds that there are many topics and they need to move on, to which Vance yells, “NO FAIR, NO FAIR, NO FAIR!” and then holds his breath while banging a copy of Atlas Shrugged on his lectern.
 Brennan nods, “Okay, in honor of every woman you’ve ever tried to date, we’ve gone ahead and muted your mic.
 Let’s move on.”

 9:31 PM: O’Donnell asks Walz about his and Harris’s economic plan.
 He looks directly into the camera, “Hey, kiddo, I know you’re hearing a bunch of back and forth, and that’s good, it’s healthy.
 We’re not fighting.
 I know there have been some loud voices, and that happens sometimes when people get excited, but it’s okay.
 I just wanted you to know that.
 Now, Kamala and I care about the middle class very much.”
 Vance responds, “First of all, if Kamala Harris loved the middle class so much, why hasn’t she married it?
 She’s been the vice president for three and a half years, and it’s my understanding that the vice president is the person who is in charge of everything and controls all policy.
 In that regard, Harris is a failure.
 Look, economists have PhDs, but they don’t have common sense.
 Donald Trump has common sense and a solid record of raising pay for America’s monocle class, and that’s what we’re going to get back to.”